bmc/py-findwords/README.md

 of all previously entered strings and commands, up to a maximum of 10,000 entries.
 The history is stored in file `$HOME/.findwords-history`.

+You can capture your desired defaults for most of the command-line options via a configuration file, `$HOME/.findwords.toml`.
+See the sample `findwords.toml` configuration file in at the top of this repo.

 ## Maintenance Warning

 I built this tool for my personal use.
 It replaces an older version I'd written